graham0/ginlong-wifi/README.md

 A Ginlong/Solis second generation inverter equipped with a WIFI 'stick' sends it's data to the Ginlong Monitoring website (http://www.ginlongmonitoring.com/) once every six minutes, when the inverter is live.
-It is also possible to log onto the WIFI 'stick' locally with a browser to configure the inverter and read the five minute updated generation stats.
+It is also possible to log onto the WIFI 'stick' locally with a browser to configure the inverter and read the six minute updated generation stats.

 Assuming you have already set up your system to do this.
 If not back-pedal a bit and get that working first.
 Refer to the instructions provided.